Yucheng0208/YOLOv8-Enhanced-LSTM-BT/README.md

 ---

 ## TODO List: Bluetooth Integration
-This section outlines the tasks required to fully integrate Bluetooth communication into the project.
+This section outlines the tasks required to integrate Bluetooth communication into the project.

 1. **Bluetooth Module Configuration**
    - [ ] Install and configure the Bluetooth module on your device (e.g., HC-05, HC-06, or similar).
-   - [ ] Verify that the module is discoverable and properly paired with your computer or target device.
+   - [ ] Could you verify the module is discoverable and properly paired with your computer or target device?

 2. **Connection Protocol**
    - [ ] Define the communication protocol for transferring pose and object data (e.g., JSON or CSV format).